Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 ### 🔧 Pipelines Support

-- 🔧 **Pipelines Framework**: Seamlessly integrate and customize your Sage WebUI experience with our modular plugin framework for enhanced customization and functionality (https://github.com/Startr/pipelines).
+- 🔧 **Pipelines Framework**: Seamlessly integrate and customize your Sage.is AI-UI experience with our modular plugin framework for enhanced customization and functionality (https://github.com/Startr/pipelines).
 Our framework allows for the easy addition of custom logic and integration of Python libraries, from AI agents to home automation APIs.

 - 📥 **Upload Pipeline**: Pipelines can be uploaded directly from the `Admin Panel` > `Settings` > `Pipelines` menu, streamlining the pipeline management process.